Safety during an open water swim

 - Another route is one that triathlons usually do, which is a triangle loop, a few hundred metres outwards to the left, swim to the right parallel to the shore, and then back to starting point. its easier if you have a swim marker buoy.
 But its doable even if without.

-- Probably the safest and easiest route to swim far is to swim outwards for a fww hundred metres, at least past the wave breakers, and then swim parallel to the shore, and then back
+- Probably the safest and easiest route to swim far is to swim outwards for a few hundred metres, at least past the wave breakers, and then swim parallel to the shore, and then back.
+At least if anything happens or you get tired, you can always swim back to shore and walk back.

-There is probably a few more things that i could cover, but these are the important things I can remember right now.
+There is probably a few more things that I could cover, but these are the important things I can remember right now.
+Please feel free to comment or ask any questions to ask any other issues or to clarify certain aspects.